 Safest Countries for Women in 2023

-In this article, we’ve listed the top 10 best countries for women based on the Women Peace and Security Index 2021-22 (WPS Index).
+In this article, I’ve listed the top 10 safest countries for women based on the Women Peace and Security Index 2021-22 (WPS Index).
 We believe this data might help our fellow female digital nomads who are planning their next destination.
-At the bottom, we’ve also listed the top 20.
+Scroll down to also check the top 20 list.

 Top 10 Safest Countries for Women

 The top four performers on the index are all Nordic countries—Norway, Finland, Iceland, and Denmark—while Sweden, the other Nordic country, ranks seventh.
 According to the report’s findings, this is mostly due to the public policies that promote a dual-earner model.
 Also, gender gaps in workforce participation are very small in Nordic countries.

 Women’s rights are a central focus of politics in the Netherlands, with people working to improve women’s lives not only in the Netherlands but around the world.
 The Netherlands is ahead of many other countries in the globe in terms of women’s empowerment and rights, thanks to campaigning and legislation.

 The Netherlands has worked hard to remove the gender roles that are associated with nuclear families.
 Women in the Netherlands are finally finding methods to support themselves and their families by better integrating them into the labor market and government posts.